ori-drs/pronto-distro/README.rst

 and code is compiled to allow C/C++, python and Java bindings.
 Data is received in a process via network communication and event-based function callbacks.

-We will provide a LCM-ROS translation bridge: to allow easy integration with Then we will provide native ROS application.
+We provide a LCM-ROS translation bridge to allow easy integration with a ROS-based system.

+If you are interested in a native ROS application, please get in touch.

 Publications
 ============

 * State Estimation for Aggressive Flight in GPS-Denied Environments Using Onboard Sensing, A. Bry, A. Bachrach, N. Roy, ICRA 2012.
 * Drift-Free Humanoid State Estimation fusing Kinematic, Inertial and LIDAR sensing, M. Fallon, M. Antone, N. Roy, S. Teller.
 Humanoids 2014.

 Credits
 =======